SongRunqi/ChatWithMe/README.md

 3. run the generated jar file.

 # useage
-1. Maintain your laboratory equipments
+1. Efficiently manage and track laboratory equipmentThis emphasizes both maintaining and monitoring the status of laboratory devices.
-2. Chat between managers.
+2. Facilitate communication between managers through a real-time chat system This clarifies that the chat system enables seamless, real-time communication among managers.

 # Features to add
 1. add your friend with name or uid